To bottle or not to bottle? That is the question.

 Hand Cappers vs. Bench Cappers

 If you still aren’t sure whether to go with a hand capper or bench capper, you should consider the amount of beer you plan on bottling and how much money you are willing to spend.

 This will be much more convenient when bottling 50 or more beers at a time.
 They are also typically mountable which makes for a smooth assembly line.

 When it comes down to it, hand cappers and bench cappers are both great options for bottling beer.
 Both enable you to properly seal your beers, and both are able to serve your diverse bottling needs.

-If you decide to start out bottling with one of the hand cappers, I would recommend going with the Universal Capper’s OJ-NDV7-41AH Rigamonti.
-It is more durable and will be a better option if you really start getting into bottle fermenting your brews.
+If you decide to start out bottling with one of the hand cappers, I would recommend going with the Red Baron.
+It is durable and is a good option if you start getting into bottle fermenting your brews.

-However, if you don’t mind spending a little more money I would go with the Colt Strong Bench Capper.
-It is going to make it a lot easier to bottle many beers in a single sitting, and is a great option if you are going to start bottling on a regular basis.
+However, if you don’t mind spending a little more, I would go with the Home Brew Ohio’s Colt Strong Bench Capper.
+It is going to make it a lot easier to bottle many beers in a single sitting, and is an excellent option if you are going to start bottling on a regular basis.